 STAR SCHEMA

-The simplest and the most widely used dimensional model is a star schema.
+The simplest and most widely used dimensional model.
 It has the fact table at the center and the dimensions surrounding it.
-It can also be described as a parent-child table design.
-The fact table is the parent, while the dimensions are the children.
+It can also be described as a parent-child table design – the fact table is the parent, while the dimensions are the children.
 But since it’s so simple, there are no grandchildren.

 SNOWFLAKE SCHEMA

-2. Less disk space because of normalized dimension tables.
+- Less storage space is taken because of normalized dimension tables.

 Advantages of DWH SQL Server

-Choosing the platform is an essential step in building a data warehouse.
+Choosing the platform is an essential step in building a DWH.
 SQL Server is an excellent option for many reasons:

 How to Build SQL Server Data Warehouse